Kibble7/Phishing-Simulation/fakepagePhishingSimulationAzure.md

 ### Disclaimer
 **⚠️ Ethical Use Only**
 This project is intended for **educational purposes only** and must be used in controlled environments **with explicit permission**.
-Unauthorized use of this tool to collect credentials is illegal and violates GitHub policies.
-The goal is to **raise awareness about phishing attacks** and help organizations train users against social engineering threats.
+Unauthorized use of this tool to collect credentials is illegal.
+The goal is to **raise awareness about phishing attacks** and help organizations train users against social engineering attacks.

 ---